jlee-snn/humorousbert.io/README.md

 ### Other Findings

-* We filtered the r/jokes data set through BERT-MNLI (trained on Multi NLI) -- We found that for 98% of jokes the second half of the joke was neutral or contradictory and only 2% entailment
+* We filtered the r/jokes data set through BERT-MNLI (trained on Multi NLI) ** We found that for 98% of jokes the second half of the joke was neutral or contradictory and only 2% entailment
 * Highest rated Reddit jokes - similar overall pattern but still very different:
--- Breaking news: Bill Gates has agreed to pay for Trump’s wall …On the condition he gets to install windows -- My girlfriend told me to take the spider out instead of killing it.
-We went and had some drinks.
-Cool guy.
-Wants to be a web developer.
+** Breaking news: Bill Gates has agreed to pay for Trump’s wall …On the condition he gets to install windows

-* Puns seem to have a much more distinctive pattern of word play -- they met in cooking class it was boil meets grill -- the violinist spent the night in a vile inn
+* Puns seem to have a much more distinctive pattern of word play ** they met in cooking class it was boil meets grill ** the violinist spent the night in a vile inn

 ## GPT 2 Joke Generation Results